telerik/scaffold-templates-core/README.md

 ![adding templates](https://github.com/telerik/scaffold-templates-core/wiki/2018-11-19_0849.png)

+> As of .NET Core 2.2, when using Bootstrap 3, the views folder used is `ViewGenerator_Versioned`.
+If you are upgrading your project make sure to update the folder's name.

 Make sure to exclude the folder from the project so that those files are not compiled.
 Or you can add the exclude statement manually in the *.csproj* file:

 ```xml